Cano-Jones/Random-Tile-Map-Generator/README.md

 ```
 Where 'Tile1', 'Tile2', 'Tile3', etc are the tile images names (TileX.png) on the TileSet directore.
 The syntax is as follows: For each tile name, one must write `>Tilename`, and bellow it, 4 subsections preceded by '#'.
 Each subsection corresponds to one cardinal direction (NE -> North East).
 After naming the direction, one must list the tiles that can be placed in that direction over the main Tile.
 In the given example, bellow Tile1 (#S) only the TileY and TileZ tiles can be placed, but not the TileA tile.
 Only NE, E, SE & S directions are needed.

+Different TileSets (and rules) will generate different results:

 <div align="center">
     <table >
      <tr>